arpitjain03/AJAlertController/README.md

 # AJAlertController
-AJAlertController is a simple, customisable alert view written in Swift.
+AJAlertController is a simple, customizable alert view written in Swift.
 It is well managed for working on all screens and devices supporting iOS 9.0 and later.